Worship Services

 Trinity Community Gallery supports the art of local artists and Springfield Public School students.

 The cafe is currently a meeting place for fellowship hour on Sunday mornings with a vision of opening more days/hours to the public in the future.
-Locally roasted coffee by Monsoon Roasters in Springfield is freshly ground in the Trinity kitchen, and tea from Tea Guys in Whately MA is offered.
+Locally roasted coffee by Monsoon Roasters in Springfield is freshly ground in the Trinity kitchen.
+Tea is also available.

 Expansion plans are contingent on congregation and community support and involvement.
 Anyone interested in helping the gallery and cafe to grow and serve the wider community is asked to speak with Andrea or Vera or e-mail gallery-cafe@trinityspringfield.org.